akselipu/blogsite/app/README.md

 ## Overview

 With this blog site you can read, write, edit and comment blog posts.
 It is for people who want to share their ideas and interests.
-At the moment application is up and running but the layout is still a bit poor so it needs styling.
+At the moment application is up and running. test_schema.sql categories are a bit silly, for example under clothing you get avokado recipe.
+But it gets you up and running.

 ## Features